Namaqualand: Tourism

-Drainage
+Modern settlements in the river area

 Some of the more prominent towns in this area are Springbok, being the largest in the region, and Kleinzee and Koiingnaas, both private mining towns owned by De Beers Diamond Mines.
 This area is quite rich in alluvial diamonds deposited along the coast by the Orange River.
 Oranjemund is another mining town along this coast, situated in Namibia, but very much on the border.
 As the name suggests, it is at the mouth of the Orange River, which forms the border between South Africa and Namibia.

 The town of Alexander Bay is located 5 km away opposite the river on the South African side and is linked to Oranjemund by the Ernest Oppenheimer Bridge.
 Other links crossing the river further upstream are a reintroduced pontoon at Sendelingsdrift in the Richtersveld National Park, and road bridges at Vioolsdrif (the main border crossing between the two countries) and at the remote border crossing of Onseepkans.

 A vibrant fishing industry is found along this stretch of the South African west coast, especially in Port Nolloth, the major resort town of Namaqualand, and Hondeklipbaai, or Dogstonebay, called such because of a large boulder outside the town, which when viewed correctly, looks vaguely like a dog sitting down.

-Since the 19th century, copper has been mined at Springbok and its surrounding towns, while a large mine extracting copper, lead, zinc, and silver is located at Aggeneys, 110 km further inland.
+Since the 19th century, copper has been mined at Springbok and its surrounding towns such as Okiep, while a large mine extracting copper, lead, zinc, and silver is located at Aggeneys, 110 km further inland.

 People

 The region is known for its cultural history, which was preserved by the Nama and Khoisan tribes.
-The Nama people are the largest group of Khoikhoi people.
-About 80% of the population was brutally killed by the German Empire between 1904 and 1907 in a racial extermination during the Herero and Namaqua genocide.
+The Nama people are a group of Khoikhoi people.
+Around 50% of the Nama population and 80% of the neighboring Herero population were brutally killed by the German Empire between 1904 and 1907 in a racial extermination during the Herero and Nama genocide.
 Nama people traditionally speak the Khoekhoe language.